 This note provides background on the planned introduction of a national funding formula for schools in England, now due to be implemented from 2018-19.
 Information on reaction to the proposals can be found in sections 3 and 4.Jump to full report >>

-The average amount of per pupil school funding individual local authorities in England receive from the Government each year varies considerably.
-Funding is distributed onwards to schools using local funding formulas, which give different weights to different factors, meaning that there are differences in the amount of per pupil funding received by individual schools within a local authority area.
+The average amount of per pupil school funding individual local authorities in England receive from the Government varies considerably.
+Funding is distributed onwards to schools using local funding formulas, which give different weights to different factors, meaning that different schools, even within the same area, receive different levels of per pupil funding.

 Critics argue that these disparities are unfair, and that funding should more closely reflect area, school and pupil characteristics.

-Under the Coalition Government, the Department for Education (DfE) began the process of school funding reform, holding a number of consultations and making some important changes.
-Among other things, they allocated additional funding to the ‘least fairly funded’ local authorities for 2015-16.
+The Coalition Government began reforms, holding a number of consultations and allocating some additional funding to the ‘least fairly funded’ areas.
 However, they stopped short of introducing a national funding formula.

-On 7 March 2016 Education Secretary Nicky Morgan announced the first of two consultations on further reform.
+In March 2016 then-Education Secretary Nicky Morgan announced the first of two major consultations on further funding reform.
 This proposed a national school funding formula to include a basic per-pupil amount, and factors reflecting pupil characteristics, school and areas costs.
-The precise composition of the formula, and weighting given to the different factors, will be the subject of a further consultation expected later in 2016.
-It is therefore difficult to say at this stage how particular areas or schools are likely to be affected.
+The precise composition of the formula, and weighting given to the different factors is the subject of a second consultation –see below.

-The Government originally proposed that the changes would be introduced from 2017-18, but in July 2016 it announced a delayed until 2018-19.
-It's intended that most funding – with the exception of high need funding – will eventually be given directly to schools and not routed through local authorities.
+The Government intends that most funding – with the exception of high need funding – will eventually be given directly to schools and not routed through local authorities, as now (in the case of maintained schools).

-'High need' funding is largely for special educational provision.
-On this, the Government also proposes the introduction of a national funding formula to allocate money to local authorities.
-However, for at least the next five years, funding allocations would continue to be calculated, in part, on the basis of LAs planned high needs spend in 2016-17 and not solely on assessed area needs, in order to ensure stability.
+‘High need’ funding largely supports special educational provision.
+For this funding, the Government is also proposing the introduction of a national formula which will be used to allocate money to local authorities.
+However, for at least the next five years, funding allocations would continue to be calculated, in part, on the basis of LAs’ planned high needs spend in 2016-17 and not solely on assessed area needs, in order to ensure stability.

-Reaction to the proposals has been mixed, but there has been widespread welcome for the principle of moving toward a more transparent distribution of funding.
-Some have expressed concern about the fine detail and implementation of the proposals, and the potential for areas that are now comparatively ‘well-funded’ – including much of London and some other urban areas – to lose funding.
+There was widespread welcome for the principle of moving toward a more transparent distribution of school funding.
+Some expressed concern about the detail and implementation of the proposals, and the potential for areas that are now comparatively ‘well-funded’ – including much of London and some other urban areas – to lose funding.

 The main source of revenue for state-funded schools in England is the Dedicated Schools Grant (DSG).
-In 2015-16 total DSG was worth £40.1 billion.
-This is notionally divided into three non-ringfenced blocks, the largest of which is the Schools Block at £32.2 billion, or 80 per cent of total DSG, in 2015-16.
+In 2016-17 total DSG is worth £40.7 billion.
+This is notionally divided into three non-ringfenced blocks, the largest of which was the Schools Block at £32.7 billion, or 80% of total DSG, in 2016-17.
 The Schools Block is intended to cover core provision for pupils in mainstream primary and secondary education up to the age of around sixteen.

 Local authorities don’t distribute school funding straight on to their maintained schools; they apply a locally-determined funding formula first.
 There is some variation between local formulas in terms of the relative importance given to different factors like prior attainment, deprivation and sparsity.
 The local formula is also used in part to determine academy schools’ funding.